Tallest Valley house may be three-storeyed

 - New building code

-May 11, 2015-Three storeys.
+Three storeys.
 That could be the limit for buildings to be constructed after the April 25 earthquake.
 Engineers and city planners have, since last week, been hashing out a new building code that they say will be more stringent than the earlier one and which will be enforced more strictly.

 The height restriction, say stakeholders, could help ensure the safety of both the occupants of buildings and that of their neighbours’.
 Initial assessments by the authorities show that many tall structures built without following the prescribed building code were among the worst-hit during the quake.